Living Legacies

 Tolkien, was immersed in such mediaeval works as Pearl and Sir Gawain and the

-had established the Gollancz Memorial Prize and Lectures with the declared aim
+Green Knight.
+Frida Mond had established the Gollancz Memorial Prize and

-of honouring both his memory and his field of study.
+Lectures with the declared aim of honouring both his memory and his field of

-Lewis’s The Allegory of Love is such
+study.
+Lewis’s The Allegory of Love

-been odd if Lewis had not been
+would have been odd if Lewis had not

-awarded this Prize.
+been awarded this Prize.

 Similar

-considerations apply to the Warton Lectures, the
+considerations apply to the Warton Lectures, the series to which Lewis

-series to which Lewis contributed in 1952.
-It was named after Thomas Warton, the 18th-century pioneer of English literary
+contributed in 1952.
+It was named after Thomas Warton, the 18th-century pioneer

-and the author of a book on Spenser as well as a three-volume History of English Poetry; Lewis edited
+the author of a book on Spenser as well as a three-volume History of English Poetry; Lewis edited a Spenser anthology and

-a Spenser anthology and wrote a book on Milton as well as a volume in the
+wrote a book on Milton as well as a volume in the Oxford History of English

-Oxford History of English Literature.
-Spenser and Milton were in fact Lewis’s
+Literature.
+Spenser and Milton were in fact Lewis’s two great favourites in

-His contributions to Shakespeare scholarship were more modest.
-We have Frida Mond to thank for her
+contributions to Shakespeare scholarship were more modest.
+We have Frida Mond

-posthumous prodding of him into offering the world his maturely ‘childish’
+to thank for her posthumous prodding of him into offering the world his maturely

-meditations on Hamlet.
+‘childish’ meditations on Hamlet.

 Hardly less fascinating to me than the background